monster2882/Retail-store-performance-analytics/README.md

 Description: List of the current promo types in the company at the time of reporting.
 2. Data Processing and Workflow
-The ETL process is fully automated using Apache Airflow, ensuring seamless data extraction, transformation, and loading.
+The ELT process is fully automated using Apache Airflow, ensuring seamless data extraction, transformation, and loading.
 3. Data Storage
 Data showcases are loaded into Clickhouse for efficient querying and analysis.
 4. Reporting